thehyve/fairspace/README.md

    You can also create your own bean that extends the OidcConfig class.

+   Please note, when using only the `bearer-auth` component, only the `jwk-key-set-uri` is required.

 4. Add filters to actually check the authentication.
 The library provides 3 filters:
    * Applying the `AuthorizedCheckAuthenticationFilter` will only pass if a valid JWT is provided and it contains the authority specified in the constructor.